Welcome to The Modernist Archives Publishing Project.

 The Long Story of MAPP

 MAPP has been created by a collaborative international Digital Humanities team working to better understand the history of publishing in the twentieth century.
-For more on our methodology, our teaching, and our theoretical foundations, please check out our new academic book: Scholarly Adventures in Digital Humanities: Making the Modernist Publishing Project, which details the origins of our collaborations; our thinking about how to wed humanistic theory with digital practice; and the pedagogical, public intellectual, and scholarly aspirations of MAPP.
+For more on our methodology, our teaching, and our theoretical foundations, please check out our new academic book, Scholarly Adventures in Digital Humanities: Making the Modernist Archives Publishing Project, which details the origins of our collaborations; our thinking about how to co-engage humanistic theory and digital practice; and the pedagogical, public intellectual, and scholarly aspirations of MAPP.

 Submissions and Corrections

 We invite your collaboration and contribution.
+Do you work on a modernist author or publisher?
 Do you collect Hogarth Press books?
-Do you have biographical information about Hogarth Press authors, readers or workers?
-Would you like to write a credited entry for the site?
+Do you have biographical information about Hogarth Press authors, readers, or workers?
+Would you like to write a credited, peer-reviewed entry for the site?
+Have you used or would you like to use MAPP in the classroom?
 We would love to hear from you.
 Please fill out the contact form and a team member will get back to you.
-Please also feel free to send us any corrections (small or large!), suggestions, or requests and we will do our best to address them.
+The site is a work in progress and is constantly being developed and updated.

 After the launch of the Hogarth Press resource, MAPP will begin Phase II: using the architecture developed and tested on the Hogarth Press materials, we will create resources for a variety of different publishers in order to restore the unwritten histories of twentieth-century publishing culture.